hacetin/kmeans-and-agglomerative/README.md

 ### Speeding Up the Algorithm

-To speed up the algorithm, I didn’t give all data points at the beginning.
-I gave 100 points initially at every iteration.
-Then run the agglomerative algorithm until some point.
-100 is a number that I found experimentally.
-If I use 1000, it is too slow for agglomerative clustering algorithm, or if I use 30, it increases the iteration count.
+To speed up the algorithm, it doesn't use all data points at the beginning.
+It starts with a number of clusters initially at every iteration, and ran the agglomerative algorithm until some point.
+I use 100 for this project.
+It is like mini-batch size.
+Large batch size slows down agglomerative clustering algorithm, small btach size increases the number of iterations.
 Here are the steps for speeding up part:

-1. Run the agglomerative clustering algorithm with 100 data points initially.
-It will produce K clusters.
+1. Run the agglomerative clustering algorithm with 100 data points initially until it produces K clusters.
 2. Keeping the cluster information from previous step, run the agglomerative clustering algorithm with new (100-K) data points and existing K points.
 3. If data points array comes to the end, finish the process.
 Else, go to 2nd step.